sumn2u/learn-javascript/en/numbers/operators.md

 # Basic Operators

 In JavaScript, an operator is a symbol or keyword user to perform operations on operands (values and variables).
-For example,
+For example:

 ```javascript
 2 + 3; //5